t-shimb-g/TuitionCalcAPI/README.md

 ## TODO:
+- Create React UI for user to submit the CSV
-- Implement Google authentication to use API
+- Add Google User authentication to UI
 - Format data into proper tuition statement
-- React UI for user to submit the CSV